Infections - Overview

 Allergic Conjunctivitis Causes

 • As noted, allergic conjunctivitis is not contagious.
-A person develops the condition when exposed to an allergic or sensitive substance, sometimes referred to as an allergen.
+A person develops the condition when exposed to an allergic or sensitive substance, may also be called an allergen.
 Trees, grass, weeds, and flowers release the allergen pollen into the air.
 During the spring and fall months, pollen levels are at their highest.
 The allergen mold is also released through the air, from substances such as leaves, grass, and hay.
 It can also develop in damp atmospheres within the home, such as the kitchen or bathroom.

 • A dog or cat's dander, or skin flakes, as well as its saliva and urine can be powerful allergens.
 Although the actual hair of a pet is not considered a powerful allergen itself, the pet's hair or fur can collect mold, pollen, and dust.